gtfierro/pytqshacl/README.md

 ## Why?

-Motivation: This was developed as part of [BIM2RDF](https://github.com/PNNL/BIM2RDF) where TopQuadrant was used to execute SHACL.
+Motivation: This was developed as part of [BIM2RDF](https://github.com/PNNL/BIM2RDF) where TopQuadrant was used to execute [SHACL](https://shacl-playground.zazuko.com/).
 Python's [PySHACL](https://github.com/RDFLib/pySHACL) was too slow.
 Nonetheless, it's useful to be able to integrate it with Python.

-## Features
+## Optional Features
+can be installed as `pytqshacl[java,cli]`.
-* Java is installed on first use.
+* Java: is installed on first use.
 Note this changes your system.
 The installation location will be printed.
-* CLI
+* CLI: will just wrap the topquadrant invocation with managed configuraion.

 ## Usage